astellon/osc-crystal/README.md

 m2.arg(0) # => 0
 ```

-Tags are inferred form the type of each argument like:
+The type tags are determined by the type of each argument like:

 ```crystal
 m = OSC::Message.new(